skippbox/docker-on-cluster-howtos/swarm/exoscale/swarm_install.md

         --exoscale-instance-profile tiny \
         --exoscale-disk-size 10 \
         --exoscale-security-group consul \
-        consul-master

-Connect to this machine:
+        consul

+Administrate this instance using docker-machine with:

-    $ eval $(docker-machine env consul-master)
+    $ eval $(docker-machine env consul)

-Start a consul master node with:
+Start a consul container with:

-    $ docker run --name consul-master \
+    $ docker run --name consul \
     --restart=always  \
     -p 8400:8400  \
     -p 8500:8500  \
-    -p 53:8600/udp  \
+    -p 53:53/udp  \
+    -h consul \
     -d progrium/consul -server -bootstrap -ui-dir /ui

-Finally create the swarm security group and add a firewall rule to allow our swarm nodes (which will be created in the swarm security group) to communicate with the consul server on the port tcp/8500 and udp/53.
+Finally add security rules to allow our swarm nodes to communicate with the consul server on the port tcp/8500 (optionnaly udp/53).

     $ cs authorizeSecurityGroupIngress protocol=TCP startPort=8500 endPort=8500 securityGroupName=consul usersecuritygrouplist[0].account=$EXOSCALE_ACCOUNT_EMAIL usersecuritygrouplist[0].group=swarm

-Of course you could also authorize your public ip address to access the consul web ui with something like:
+Of course you can also authorize your public ip address to access the consul web ui with something like:

     $ cs authorizeSecurityGroupIngress protocol=TCP startPort=8500 endPort=8500 securityGroupName=consul cidrList=<your ip address/32>

-Or if you rather use dns queries:
+Or if you'd rather use dns queries:

-    $ cs authorizeSecurityGroupIngress protocol=UDO startPort=53 endPort=53 securityGroupName=consul cidrList=<your ip address/32>
+    $ cs authorizeSecurityGroupIngress protocol=UDP startPort=53 endPort=53 securityGroupName=consul cidrList=<your ip address/32>

 ###Creating the swarm master